Priyank-sonawane/Priyank-sonawane/README.md

 - 💞️ I’m looking to collaborate on automating the manual process of taking backups of the bulk databases which will contribute in disaster management and outages of cloud platform services.
+- Also working on Tokenising the cyrpto coins.
+- Working on Cyrpto Mining and learning blockchain technology.
+-
 - 📫 You can reach out to me at :
 -    Email : sonawanepriyank@gmail.com
 -    LinkedIn : https://www.linkedin.com/in/priyank-sonawane-b47672229